googleworkspace/add-ons-samples/README.md

 schedule meetings in response to an email thread.
 It demonstrates interactive cards & forms as well as interaction with the Google Calendar API.

-[Git Info](github) - This add-on shows additional information about issues and pull requests for [GitHub](https://github.com) repositories.
+[GitHub Reader](github) - This add-on shows additional information about issues and pull requests for [GitHub](https://github.com) repositories.
 It demonstrates how conditionally display cards based on email content as well as connect to external services to bring rich information into Gmail.